arduino/docs-content/content/cloud/iot-cloud/tutorials/iot-cloud-historical-data/iot-cloud-historical-data.md

 ![Selecting variables for historical data](assets/cloud-historical-data-selecting-variable.png)

 Simply choose the variables and Things you want to export and click the "Select Data Source" button.
 You’ll be taken to a new window where you confirm that you want to download the data.
-You will then receive an email after a couple of minutes providing you with a link to download your data as individual CSV files, zipped up into a single download.
+You will receive an email shortly after, providing you with a link to download your data as individual CSV files.

 ## Conclusion